-Figure 2: An increasing number of RTAs include explicit provisions on climate change
+Figure 2: An increasing number of RTAs includes explicit provisions on climate change

-Source: Update from Monteiro (2016).

-- 3.2.
+Source: Monteiro (2016) updated to include more recent data.

 Provisions on climate change can take many forms.
 Some provisions underscore the importance of addressing climate change, including through trade in environmental goods and services, while others refer to the development and adoption of climate change policies and the United Nations Framework Convention on Climate Change (UNFCCC).
+The most common type of provisions on climate change, found in 58 RTAs, identify climate change mitigation and adaptation as an area for cooperation.

-The most common type of provisions on climate change, found in 58 RTAs, identifies climate change mitigation and adaptation as a cooperation area. - 3.3.
+The most common type of provisions on climate change, found in 58 RTAs, identify climate change mitigation and adaptation as an area for cooperation.

 Although the inclusion of provisions on climate change in RTAs has accelerated since 2012, it is not a recent phenomenon.
-The first provision on climate change included in RTA is found in the 1993 Agreement establishing the Common Market for Eastern and Southern Africa (COMESA).
+The first provision on climate change included in an RTA is to be found in the 1993 Agreement establishing the Common Market for Eastern and Southern Africa (COMESA).
 The agreement refers to the parties' agreement to accede to the UNFCCC.
-For many years, RTAs either did not include any provisions on climate change or included a few cooperation provisions.
-For instance, the RTA between the EU and Montenegro specifies that cooperation on the environment shall pay special attention to the ratification and the implementation of the Kyoto Protocol and facilitate the support in Clean Development Mechanism applications. - 3.4.
-Some of the first more comprehensive provisions on climate change are found in the 2012 RTA between the EU, Colombia, Ecuador and Peru.4 The RTA reaffirms the parties' commitment to effectively implement in their laws and practices the Kyoto Protocol to the UNFCCC.
-In addition, other provisions are found in a specific article on climate change in the chapter on trade and sustainable development.
+For many years, RTAs either did not include any provisions on climate change, or included a few cooperation provisions.
+For instance, the RTA between the European Union and Montenegro (in force since 2008) specifies that the cooperation of the parties in the environmental field shall include special attention paid to the ratification and the implementation of the Kyoto Protocol, and facilitated support of clean development mechanism applications.

+Some of the first more comprehensive provisions on climate change are found in the 2012 RTA between the European Union, Colombia, Ecuador and Peru.
+The RTA reaffirms the parties' commitment to effectively implement the Kyoto Protocol in their laws and practices.
+In addition, other provisions are found in a specific article on climate change within the agreement's chapter on trade and sustainable development.
 One of these provisions recognises that climate change is an issue of common and global concern that calls for the widest possible cooperation.
-The provision further commits the parties to enhance their efforts regarding climate change, including through the promotion of domestic policies and suitable international initiatives based on the equity principle and in accordance with their common but differentiated responsibilities and respective capabilities and their social and economic conditions.
+The provision further commits the parties to enhancing their efforts regarding climate change, including through the promotion of domestic policies and suitable international initiatives based on the equity principle and in accordance with their common but differentiated responsibilities and respective capabilities and their social and economic conditions.